Erzangel/kube-trino-bigdata-ece/README.md

 ## About

-This repository offers everything required to deploy a distributed data processing environment on Kubernetes over 4 virtual machines.
+This repository offers everything required to deploy a **distributed data processing environment on Kubernetes over 4 virtual machines**.

 It has been developed in the context of a project in the Big Data Ecosystem course of ECE Students Luka, Cléa & Mathias.